SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-dialog.md

 });
 ```

 An application-modal dialog blocks the workbench element, still allowing interaction with elements outside the workbench element.
-To block the entire browser viewport, change the global modality scope setting in the workbench module configuration.
+To block the entire browser viewport, change the global modality scope setting in the workbench configuration.

 ```ts
 import {WorkbenchModule} from '@scion/workbench';